nilsiker/nilsiker.github.io/content/blog/finite-state-machine-1/index.md

 footnote_backlinks = true
 quick_navigation_buttons = true
 +++

+> 🙋🏼 A huge thanks goes out to Robert Nystrom for writing the book [Game Programming Patterns](https://gameprogrammingpatterns.com/) and thus inspiring me to write this post!

 > ⚠️ This post assumes you have basic understanding of Nodes and Scenes in Godot and some familiarity with C# syntax.